Need help? Chat now!

-A specialized cyber crime police unit in the United Kingdom has recently arrested a 27-year-old man on “suspicion” of illegally operating “sports streaming websites“, according to a recent article published on the IT Pro Portal website.
+A specialized cybercrime police unit in the United Kingdom has recently arrested a 27-year-old man on "_suspicion_" of illegally operating "_sports streaming websites_, "according to a recent article published on the IT Pro Portal website.
 The article indicates that the Police Intellectual Property Crime Unit (PIPCU), a newly deployed organization, was responsible for the arrest of the Manchester resident.
-The PIPCU has been “tasked with tackling offences committed via an online platform“, according to the article.
+According to the article, the PIPCU has been "_tasked with tackling offenses committed via an online platform_ "

-The report indicates that the accused is suspected of “operating a number of sites enabling unlawful free access to pay TV services“, which, according to estimates, may have contributed to a loss of approximately £10 million for the subscription service provider.
-Authorities found an “industrial size streaming operation” in the suspect's residence at the time of his arrest, according to the report.
-The streaming equipment, including “12 computer servers used for streaming high-profile global sporting events” was confiscated by the PIPCU.
-The article indicates that this arrest was the “unit’s third arrest in relation to online streaming."'
+The report indicates that the accused is suspected of "_operating a number of sites enabling unlawful free access to pay-TV services_ "which, according to estimates, may have contributed to a loss of approximately £10 million for the subscription service provider.
+According to the report, the authorities found an "_industrial size streaming operation_" in the suspect's residence at the time of his arrest.
+The streaming equipment, including "_12 computer servers used for streaming high-profile global sporting events_" was confiscated by the PIPCU.
+The article indicates that this arrest was the "_unit's third arrest in relation to online streaming."'

 Head of the PIPCU, DCI Danny Medlycott, was quoted in the article to say, "_Not only is there a significant loss to the industry with this particular operation but it is also unfair that millions of people work hard to be able to afford to pay for their subscription-only TV services when others cheat the system._" Medlycott's comments in the article clarify that operating websites that stream content illegally "_affects more than just the copyright holders_" but the average viewer who wishes to pay for the service.

 Written by Bryon Turcotte / September 3, 2014